lcancado/Assessment_Literacy/README.md

-##Understanding Normative and Criterion-referenced Interpretation of Assessment Results
+##Understanding Norm- and Criterion-referenced Interpretation of Assessment Results

 This interactive module was designed to help clarify some of the concepts related to educational assessment.
 This module is part of a larger effort sponsored by the [Center for Assessment](http://www.nciea.org/) to use high-fidelity and interactive Web technologies to help improve assessment literacy.

 The use of explorable explanations was inspired by [Bret Victor](http://worrydream.com/ExplorableExplanations/).
 For the visualizations, we use the [D3.js](http://d3js.org/) library created by [Mike Bostock](http://bost.ocks.org/mike/).

+-> This is a work in progress - ETA is end of July, 2015 <-

 ###Audience
   * Students (high-school level)